Estimated reading time: 9 minutes

 I already hear you say, “but we need cohesion, not divergent options and ideas”.

 Thanks for raising this point!
 You are right.

-In the coaching framework that we use for executive leaders and teams, after exploring options, as discussed in the above section, we then evaluate them and choose the right one at this stage and in the current context.
+In the coaching framework that we use for executive leaders and teams, after exploring the options discussed in the above section, we evaluate them and choose the right one at this stage and in the current context.

 This is a delicate moment.
-The participants have until now brought their contribution to the thinking process.
-Now they are asked sometimes to accept that their solution is not the best and that other colleagues might have brought something of more value at this stage.
+The participants have, until now, brought their contribution to the thinking process.
+They are sometimes asked to accept that their solution is not the best and that other colleagues might have brought something of more value at this stage.
 Something a solution might combine different opinions, but not always.

 This common solution development, the acceptance of that collective solution and the support of such a solution is called alignment.
 It is instrumental to the success of any strategy and innovation.

 For such a stage to work well, humility is required.
 Do I want to see the right solution for the good of the team or the organisation, or do I want to be always right and the recognised expert in every topic?

 This is, in my opinion, one of the biggest traps of leadership, but that’s a topic for another day.

 Now that you have reached a great solution, supported by all the executive team members, how do you implement it?